Exelon (NASDAQ:EXC) Rating Lowered to Sell at StockNews.com

-StockNews.com cut shares of Exelon (NASDAQ:EXC – Get Rating) from a hold rating to a sell rating in a report issued on Wednesday morning.
+StockNews.com cut shares of Exelon (NASDAQ:EXC – Free Report) from a hold rating to a sell rating in a report published on Thursday.

-A number of other brokerages have also commented on EXC.
-Morgan Stanley increased their price target on Exelon from $46.00 to $49.00 and gave the company an overweight rating in a research note on Thursday, April 20th.
-BMO Capital Markets dropped their price target on Exelon from $46.00 to $44.00 in a research note on Thursday, May 25th.
-JPMorgan Chase & Co. dropped their price target on Exelon from $50.00 to $46.00 in a research note on Wednesday, June 7th.
-Mizuho lowered their price objective on shares of Exelon from $46.00 to $45.00 in a research report on Tuesday, May 16th.
-Finally, The Goldman Sachs Group initiated coverage on shares of Exelon in a research report on Wednesday, June 7th.
-They set a sell rating and a $39.00 price objective for the company.
-Two investment analysts have rated the stock with a sell rating, two have assigned a hold rating and seven have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company has a consensus rating of Hold and a consensus target price of $44.91.
+A number of other equities analysts have also weighed in on EXC.
+JPMorgan Chase & Co. reduced their price objective on Exelon from $50.00 to $46.00 in a research note on Wednesday, June 7th.
+Mizuho cut their target price on shares of Exelon from $46.00 to $45.00 in a report on Tuesday, May 16th.
+The Goldman Sachs Group initiated coverage on shares of Exelon in a report on Wednesday, June 7th.
+They set a sell rating and a $39.00 target price for the company.
+BMO Capital Markets cut their target price on shares of Exelon from $46.00 to $44.00 in a report on Thursday, May 25th.
+Finally, Morgan Stanley lifted their target price on shares of Exelon from $46.00 to $49.00 and gave the company an overweight rating in a report on Thursday, April 20th.
+Two analysts have rated the stock with a sell rating, two have issued a hold rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Exelon presently has an average rating of Hold and a consensus target price of $44.50.

 Exelon Announces Dividend

-The firm also recently declared a quarterly dividend, which was paid on Friday, June 9th.
-Stockholders of record on Monday, May 15th were issued a $0.36 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, June 9th.
+Shareholders of record on Monday, May 15th were issued a dividend of $0.36 per share.
+This represents a $1.44 annualized dividend and a yield of 3.53%.
 The ex-dividend date of this dividend was Friday, May 12th.
-This represents a $1.44 annualized dividend and a dividend yield of 3.61%.
-Exelon’s dividend payout ratio is currently 64.00%.
+Exelon’s payout ratio is 64.00%.

-Several large investors have recently modified their holdings of the business.
-WealthPlan Investment Management LLC bought a new position in shares of Exelon in the 1st quarter worth $25,000.
-BerganKDV Wealth Management LLC raised its position in shares of Exelon by 767.1% in the 1st quarter.
-BerganKDV Wealth Management LLC now owns 633 shares of the company’s stock worth $27,000 after acquiring an additional 560 shares in the last quarter.
-Concord Wealth Partners bought a new position in shares of Exelon in the 4th quarter worth $29,000.
-Independence Bank of Kentucky raised its position in shares of Exelon by 133.3% in the 4th quarter.
-Independence Bank of Kentucky now owns 700 shares of the company’s stock worth $30,000 after acquiring an additional 400 shares in the last quarter.
-Finally, First Financial Corp IN raised its stake in shares of Exelon by 47.0% during the 4th quarter.
-First Financial Corp IN now owns 735 shares of the company’s stock worth $32,000 after acquiring an additional 235 shares in the last quarter.
-Institutional investors own 80.52% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of the business.
+WealthPlan Investment Management LLC acquired a new stake in shares of Exelon in the first quarter valued at approximately $25,000.
+BerganKDV Wealth Management LLC grew its holdings in shares of Exelon by 767.1% in the first quarter.
+BerganKDV Wealth Management LLC now owns 633 shares of the company’s stock valued at $27,000 after purchasing an additional 560 shares during the period.
+Concord Wealth Partners purchased a new stake in shares of Exelon in the fourth quarter valued at about $29,000.
+Independence Bank of Kentucky lifted its holdings in Exelon by 133.3% in the fourth quarter.
+Independence Bank of Kentucky now owns 700 shares of the company’s stock valued at $30,000 after acquiring an additional 400 shares during the last quarter.
+Finally, First Financial Corp IN lifted its holdings in Exelon by 47.0% in the fourth quarter.
+First Financial Corp IN now owns 735 shares of the company’s stock valued at $32,000 after acquiring an additional 235 shares during the last quarter.
+80.52% of the stock is owned by hedge funds and other institutional investors.

 Exelon Company Profile